Why Do Animals Have Tails?

-The really lucky animals have prehensile tails, which means they can eat a banana, scratch an itch, cuff a cocky juvenile, and groom their neighbor all at the same time because they're holding on to a tree for dear life with their tails.
+The really lucky animals, such as New World monkeys, have prehensile tails, which means they can eat a banana, scratch an itch, cuff a cocky juvenile, and groom their neighbor all at the same time because they're holding on to a tree with their tails.

 Fish use their tails in a side to side motion, while marine mammals use their tails in an up and down motion to propel themselves through the water.

 Birds have two sets of flight feathers that work together to provide lift and maneuverability during flight.
 Wing feathers, known as remiges, comprise one set, tail feathers, known as retrices, comprise the other.